sabhatina/obj-file--sphere-/README.md

 # obj-file--sphere-

-This code constructs sphere shaped obj files for you.
-It ca =n be generalized for any arbitrary 3D volume by constructing a 3D numoy array other than a sphere.
+This code constructs 3D objects(obj files) for you resulting from the slicing of a plane with a unit radius sphere located at the origin.
+It can be generalised fo any aribtrary radius sphere as long as the plane is at a normal distance lessser than the radius of the sphere.